-Stephanie J. Smith, LCDC, LPC Intern – Adult Case Manager
+Stephanie J. Smith, LCDC, LPC – Adult Case Manager

 - Adult Case Manager

 Amber Wrye earned her bachelor’s degree at University of North Texas in Community Counseling, an associate’s degree in Chemical Dependency Counseling at Texas State Technical College, and is currently more than halfway through her master’s degree in Rehabilitation Counseling.
 Following her own addiction recovery in August of 2005, Amber began working in the field of addiction treatment.
 It was her own recovery that helped her realize her passion and life dedication to helping others recover from this devastating disease.
 She truly believes in better our world, and she is dedicated to passing along the benefits of the modern 12-step program of recovery used at Origins Recovery Centers.

 After receiving her Licensed Chemical Dependency Counselor (LCDC) certification her in 2008, Ms. Wrye worked in both outpatient and inpatient (residential) treatment programs; she worked in crisis stabilization programs; and she specialized in programs working with people with HIV/AIDs.
 She has also worked directly with court programs and child protective services (CPS) to help her clients, and to educate the community on addictions.
 Amber is particularly proud of her volunteer work in a program which made national news for its efforts to help prostitutes get off the streets of Dallas and find refuge in treatment.
 It is this type of work which helped Amber discover her passion for working with female clients.
 She truly understands that the female population has very different, specialized needs in terms of recovery, and she aims to provide that specialized care.